saurabh241930/handbook/README.md

 consider this **eg.**

 ```
-Imagine a king that has thousands of other servants, the king writes a list of things he wants the servant to do (a long list), a servant takes it and delegates work to all other servants.
+Imagine a king that has thousands of other servants, the king writes a list of things he wants the servant to do (a long list),

+a servant takes it and delegates work to all other servants.
 When one is done, he takes his result to the king.
-The king is always busy making other lists while the servants were working, so he collects his result and gives him another work to do.
+The king is always busy

+making other lists while the servants were working, so he collects his result and gives him another work to do.

 ```
+*The point is, the king does one thing at a time even if alot of things are running parallel.
+In this anology, the king is your code and the servants are NodeJs background workers.
+Everything is happening parallel except your code.*

 <img src="https://i.imgur.com/djsZCUb.png"/>